 Those who seek a European patent generally designate all of the member countries of the European Patent Convention.
-During the procedure, the request can sometimes be withdrawn for certain countries and the patent limited to one or more countries.
+However, during the procedure, you can remove countries from your application and limit the geographical coverage of the effects of the patent to one or more countries.

-- The formal review of the patent request and the search for prior art.
-The full request and the search report are then published;
+- the formal examination of the patent application and the search for prior art.
+The full application and the search report are then published;

-- If the applicant would like to continue with the procedure, the basic conditions of the patent are reviewed.
-Reviewers verify whether the patentability conditions are met, i.e. novelty, inventive character, industrial application and legality of the invention.
-The patent is then issued and published, or the request is rejected;
+- if the applicant would like to continue with the procedure, the substantive conditions of the patent are examined.
+Examiners verify whether the patentability conditions are met, i.e. novelty, inventive character, industrial application and legality of the invention.
+The patent is then granted and published, or the application is rejected;

-- After issuance of the patent, a third party may file an opposition;
+- after the grant, a third party may file an opposition;

-- Finally, the decision to issue or reject a patent may be subject to appeal before the European Patent Office.
+- finally, the decision to grant or to reject the patent may be subject to appeal before the European Patent Office.

 For more information, see the website of the European Patent Office (EPO).